Hydrostatic and explosive $\alpha$-element chemical abundances of Milky Way globular clusters, halo substructures, and satellite galaxies: Acknowledgements

 \section{Acknowledgements}

-DH would like to thank Jennifer Mead and Andrew Mason for help using the bitmasks in \textsl{APOGEE} to identify dwarf galaxy star candidates.
+The authors thank the anonymous referee for their helpful report.
+DH would like to thank Jennifer Mead and Andrew Mason for help using the bitmasks in \textsl{APOGEE} to identify dwarf galaxy star candidates, and Andrea Kunder for helpful discussions.
 DH would also like to thank Sue, Alex, and Debra for their support.
 This work was supported by the UKRI Science and Technology Facilities Council under project 101148371 as a Marie Curie Research Fellowship.